Khauku/semester-project-2/README.md

-# Luna Market - Auction House (Semester Project 2)
+# FED2 - Semester Project 2

 This is my Semester Project 2 for the Front-End Development at Norfoff.
 The goal is to build a front-end Auction House application using the Noroff API v2.

 ## Feautures
 - Register with @stud.noroff.no
-- Login / Logout
+- Secured log in and logout with stored token
 - View and edit profile (bio + avatar)
 - See credits in header when logged in
 - Create, edit and delete listings